earthshaker25/wikipediasearch/README.md

 ###### Mult Search
 To search multiple pages for words: `mult x`<br/>
-Separate search terms with the '&' symbol
+Separate search terms with the '&' symbol<br/>
 *Known problems: If a page checks false for all terms, it will list only the first search term as false.
 Pages will end up on both contains and notcontains list, which must be fixed.*

 ## If you have set a page to work with prompt "Query actions: "